World Turtle: In modern media

 The Discworld book series, created by Terry Pratchett, takes place on a fictional world that is a flat disc sitting on top of four elephants astride the shell of a giant turtle named Great A'Tuin.

+In the 1938 Russian novel 'Старик Хоттабыч' The Old Genie Hottabych By Russian Jewish author Lazar Lagin, while Volka was presenting the teaching project of India in his classroom presentation, the anicent genie Hottabych, mind controls the mouth of Volka by making excuses about India being the richest country in the world, and even mentioning about the world turtle in it.

 In the book Monday Begins on Saturday by Arkady and Boris Strugatsky, a disc upon elephants on a turtle is said to have been discovered by a pupil who entered an ideal world of imagination.

 In the book It by Stephen King, Pennywise's archenemy is a giant turtle named Maturin.
-Maturin also appears in King's Wizard And Glass, the fourth book in The Dark Tower series.
+Maturin also appears in King's Wizard and Glass, the fourth book in The Dark Tower series.

 In the start of the first chapter of the book A Brief History of Time by Stephen Hawking, an old woman says, "What you have told us is rubbish.
 The world is really a flat plate supported on the back of a giant tortoise."

 The film Strange World is revealed to take place on and inside a World Turtle, with the characters trying to stop an infection from killing it.

 According to the series creators of the television series Avatar: The Last Airbender, the lion turtle that guides Aang in the third season was heavily inspired by World Turtle myths.

 In the Pokémon Scarlet and Violet videogame expansion, The Indigo Disk, the legendary Pokémon Terapagos can undergo Terastallization bearing the Stellar Type.
 In this form, Terapagos resembles the world as the ancients saw it.